jparkington/SquiRtL/README.md

 # SquiRtL
-*Exploring reinforcement learning and its core algorithms through Pokémon Red*
+*Exploring reinforcement learning and its core algorithms through Pokémon Blue*

-**SquiRtL** aims to explore and implement various algorithms within a game environment, specifically focusing on an emulator for Pokemon Red.
-Inspired by **PWhiddy's Pokemon Red Experiments**, the project will involve developing and optimizing algorithms to solve different categories of problems: Optimization, NP Complete, and a Wildcard algorithm.
-The motivation behind this project is to leverage reinforcement learning and algorithmic strategies to enhance game-playing AI, providing both a practical application and a deep dive into the theoretical aspects of these algorithms.
+**SquiRtL** aims to explore and implement various algorithms within a game environment, specifically focusing on Pokémon Blue pathfinding and optimal early gameplay.

+Inspired by **PWhiddy's Pokemon Red Experiments**, the project will involve researching and documenting algorithms intended to solve different categories of problems: Optimization, NP Complete, and a Wildcard algorithm.
+The motivation behind this project is to understand how one would leverage reinforcement learning strategies to enhance game-playing AI, providing both a practical application and a deep dive into the theoretical aspects of these algorithms.

 ## Algorithms